 Analysts analyze results; monitor variances; identify trends; recommending actions to management, day in, day out.
 This job can definitely become repetitive, and therefor the interviewers wonder what would keep you motivated in job.

 We work for money–that’s truth, since nobody would go to work without getting paid.
 But you should try and name different factors of motivation in your answer, since money would be a bad answer (though an honest one).

 Routine is not boring.
 Just think about it.
 You take shower every day – it’s routine.
 But it’s not boring!
 It’s the same with regular football match you play, or any other activity you do.
 If you like doing it, repetition won’t bother you.
 You can use the same approach to work.

-Alternatively, you can pick one of the following reasons:
+Alternatively, you can pick one of the following factors of motivation:

 I prefer routine to creativity.
 Once I learn to do things, I do my job well and have a good feeling about doing it.
-Jobs where you have to learn new things every day are not a good choice for me.
-I like to do financial analysis and enjoy doing it.
-The nature of the job itself motivates me.
+Jobs where you have to learn new things every day are not really for me.
+I enjoy analyzing things, the activity itself motivates me.

-I always wanted to have an influential job.
+I always wanted to have a job in which I can have some impact on the results of the business.
 I believe that with a good financial analysis, I can help the company to make right decisions.
-It is an important and responsible position and this motivates me to do a good job.
+It is an important and responsible position and this motivates me to perform my duties on a high level.